-VBA is the abbreviation for Visual Basic for Applications.
+VBA is an abbreviation for Visual Basic for Applications.
 It is the language used by office applications such as Access & Excel to perform tasks for you.

 Atlhough VBA is a computer language you do not need to sit down with a book to use it.
 Using the recorder on the Developer tab you can create your own macros.

 Each section of code which starts and finishes is called a macro or subroutine.
-Within the VBA Editor (Alt + F11 to show it) each macro is started by 'Sub'.
+Within the VBA Editor (Alt + F11 to show it).

 Although these recorded macro's will not adjust to changes to your workbook or data they are an excellent place to start if you want to learn code.